process-analytics/bpmn-visualization-js/.github/pull_request_template.md

 Explain the **details** for making this change: What existing problem does the Pull Request solve?
 Why is this feature beneficial?

+If you changed the rendering of the BPMN file, add a screenshot.

 **On automatic closing of ISSUES**